Treatment Guidelines for Alzheimer's Disease

 An essential part of managing the care for a person with Alzheimer’s disease includes providing the person’s family and caregivers with information about the condition, local and national resources, and the person’s care and what it means in practical terms.

-The family and caregivers are a crucial part of the person’s care team and work with physicians in helping to maintain and improve the quality of life for the person with Alzheimer’s disease.
+It is also important for families and caregivers to work with doctors and care teams to help maintain and improve their loved one's quality of life.
 They can also help provide accurate information about symptoms and treatment responses when the patient can no longer provide such information.